cocos/cocos-docs/en/animation/marionette/animation-graph-basics.md

 - **Exit**: exits the state machine after the state transition to **Exit**. **Entry** can only be used as the target of a state transition, not as the source of the transition.

-    **Exit exists only in the sub-state machine**, because after exiting the sub-state machine, you need to return to the parent state machine to continue executing the next transition; if you exit the top-level state machine, the animation flow terminates and the character is stationary, whereas in general, the character is continuously moving. <br>If you need to make the character completely stationary, you can do so by turning off the animation controller component where the current animation graph is located.
+    **Exit exists only in the sub-state machine** because after exiting the sub-state machine, it is necessary to return to the parent state machine to continue executing the next transition.
+If the top-level state machine is exited, the animation flow terminates and the character is stationary, whereas in general, the character is continuously moving. <br>To make the character completely stationary, turn off the animation controller component where the current animation graph is located.

 - **Any**: can refer to any other state in the state machine, but not "pseudo-state". **Any** can only be used as the source of a state transition, not as the target of a transition.